 Home » Guides »

-Running a successful Airbnb can mean getting extra money in your pocket, but you’ll also have expenses to consider, including service fees.
-While it may seem like another charge that bites into your profit, it’s an essential part of letting your property.
+Running a successful Airbnb can mean earning extra money, but you’ll also have expenses to consider, including service fees.
+While they may seem like an unnecessary charge that bites into your profit, Airbnb service fees can actually be an essential part of letting your property.

-We have put together this guide to help explain Airbnb service fees, so you can keep your guests happy and your business ticking over.
+To explain, we’ve put together this guide to Airbnb service fees, showing how they can help keep your guests happy and your business ticking over.

 Why does Airbnb charge service fees?